Trip Highlights

 Tent Peak Climbing Season

 The Trip of Tent Peak Summiting is best undertaken in the Tent Peak Climbing Season.
-The summit will help you discover the existence of Annapurna massive with a whole view of 363 degrees and it will be clearer as well as better in the seasons of climbing like the spring and autumn season.
+The summit will help you discover the existence of Annapurna Massive with a whole view of 363 degrees and it will be clearer as well as better in the seasons of climbing like the spring and autumn season.
 Likely to that, harsh winters make it difficult for mountaineers to conduct the Tent Peak Climb while bringing extreme challenges which overpower the rewards which is why one should choose the climbing season wisely for an amazing trip.

-Tent Peak Climbing Difficulty Level
+Tent Peak Climbing Difficulty

 Tent Peak Climbing is one of the attainable peaks in the Annapurna region which can be climbed successfully by any enthusiastic mountaineer.
 The Tent Peak Climbing Difficulty Level hasn’t been marked as very high and is indeed a beautiful peak for basic mountaineers to carry out their expedition in.
 So, you do not need to worry about the challenge of climbing as our team will guide you towards the top while you own the glory of summiting Tent Peak.
 The Difficulty level of Tharpa Chuli Peak or Tent Peak in the Annapurna Himalayas has been graded 2C by the Nepal Mountaineering Association.